mathbotics/app/backend/README.md

       - graphql: These process the request at a GraphQL level (after the graphql has been validated and parsed).
         - authentication.ts: This grabs the user returned from the logIn mutation and attaches its userId to the request's cookies to be fetched by the passport middleware.
         - permissions.ts: This uses GraphQL shield to set field-level permissions.
 At the time of writing, there are no permissions here, so the entire API may be accessed by any authenticated actor, this must be changed to only allow access to certain fields to certain actors.
+    - factories: Code to create database entities.
+    - seeders: Scripts to run code that creates database entities.
+    - tests: Code to test other code.
+Run `yarn test` to run the tests.
+      - integration: Code to test the an entire feature of the backend from top to bottom (query/mutation to response).
+      - unit: Code to tests specific functions of the application.
+Please read https://testing.googleblog.com/2014/03/testing-on-toilet-what-makes-good-test.html and abide by it before writing tests.
+Bad tests are worse than no tests.
+In general, a unit test should test a SINGLE path down a function, try to maintain this for integration tests as well.

 ## Installation Guide / Enviornment Setup: